kjproj84/kjproj84.github.io/_pages/about.md

 Employment
 ---
-  - Commissioned Researcher in Robotics Research, [KIST](https://www.kist.re.kr/kist_web/main/), 2012 ~ 2015
+  - Researcher in Robotics Research, [KIST](https://www.kist.re.kr/kist_web/main/), 2012 ~ 2015
   - Engineer in Access R&D/System Eng Teams, [SK Telesys](http://www.sktelesys.com/eng/), 2009 ~ 2012 (Military Duty)

 News
 ---
+  - Mar.
+2020, One work is submitted to MobiCom 2020.
+  - Mar.
+2020, I passed my preliminary exam.
   - Feb.
 2020, I attended to SANER 2020, London at Canada.
 See [my slides](./SANER20_D_Goldilocks.pdf).
   - Jan.
 2020, A PhD Symposium paper is accepted to WWW 2020.
-  - Jan.
-2020, A submission to ICDCS 2020.
   - Jan.
 2020, One work is accepted to WWW 2020.
   - Dec.
 2019, One work is accepted to Journal of Computer Languages.
   - Dec.
 2019, One work is accepted to SANER 2020.